Is Your Carbon Monoxide Detector Working? Learn How To Check

 Verify proper operation

-After replacing the battery, it’s important to ensure the CO detector is functioning correctly.
+After replacing the battery, it’s essential to verify that the CO detector is functioning properly.
 Most detectors have a test button or a digital display that shows the current CO levels.
 Follow the manufacturer’s instructions to perform a manual test or wait for the self-test to complete.

 Remember to replace the battery in your carbon monoxide detector regularly, following the manufacturer’s recommended intervals or at least once a year, to ensure continuous and reliable operation.